So Business List. Software QA Checklist

 Then The cart counter increases by 1

 However, it should be noted that all these steps will still need to be described in the programming language you are using, but subsequently, they can be executed with the push of a button.
-Moving some stable features verification to automated E2E-tests might streamline the software development process.
-The much more famous unit testing can help you ensure the details, but usually at the start you are more interested in a general picture.
+Moving some stable features verification to automated E2E-tests might streamline the software development process and ease keeping up to user expectations over time.
+The much more famous unit testing can help you ensure the details, but typically at the start you are more interested in a general picture.

 The examples given above provide a general idea but don't show all possible ways of using checklists to ensure the quality of software products and projects.